Flobbos/laravel-system-info/Readme.md

     }
     ```

--   You can use this endpoint to fetch and display info for Laravel sites, similar to WordPress metadata.
+-   You can use this endpoint to fetch and display info for Laravel sites.

 ## Configuration